On this page

 - avoid contact with vulnerable people outside of your workplace or family, where possible

-- avoid non-essential activities where possible – for example where there are lots people, inside, in close contact
+- avoid non-essential activities where possible – for example where there are lots of people, inside, in close contact

 - avoid shared spaces and maintain physical distance.